-We do have a role to provide impartial and authoritative data about the energy market.
+We have a role providing impartial and authoritative data about the energy market.
 As part of this, we publish information about the prices that households pay for their energy, the profits suppliers make and the trends in the industry costs that suppliers face.
 This helps to improve transparency around trends in prices, and what may be driving them.

 We are also working to facilitate a more competitive, dynamic energy market, with more engaged consumers.
 Over time, we expect the changes we make to the retail markets to increase the competitive pressure that suppliers face, and so help to keep energy prices down.

 The latest trends in suppliers’ prices and profits